 What the hell?
 How can there be no free VHS rips of Van Nuys Blvd. online?
 Not even on You Tube, where all movies of old go to die?
 Well, besides the trailer (posted below), all we have of this vansploitation classic to enjoy online are these You Tube uploads featuring the disco-groove of the “Van Nuys Blvd.” theme song (featuring scenes from the film) and the not so “explosive” ending.
 It’s available as PPV stream at Amazon Prime.

-If you’re interested in learning more about the hot-rodding and cruising culture of the ‘70s, you may want to seek out the other films in the short-lived vansploitation cycle with the first film of the bunch, Blue Summer (1973), along with the hicksploitation-hybrid C.B Hustlers (1976), Supervan (1977), Mag Wheels (1978), and On the Air Live with Captain Midnight (1979).
+If you’re interested in learning more about the hot-rodding and cruising culture of the ‘70s, you may want to seek out the other films in the short-lived vansploitation cycle with the first film of the bunch, Blue Summer (1973; with Davy Jones, yes, he of the Monkees), along with Best Friends (1975; with Richard Hatch), the hicksploitation-hybrid C.B Hustlers (1976), Supervan (1977), Mag Wheels (1978), and On the Air Live with Captain Midnight (1979).
+(There’s a great article on the genre by Jason Coffman that goes deep into the genre that we totally recommend for a read.)

 To learn where the vansploitation era originated, you can travel back to the rock ‘n’ roll oriented, juvenile delinquent films of the ‘60s made in the wake of the 1955’s Blackboard Jungle and Rebel Without a Cause.
 Most of those films were produced by Roger Corman, such as 1958’s Hot Car Girls and 1959’s T-Bird Gang.
 Then there’s the wealth of ‘60s biker films that peaked with 1969’s Easy Rider, such as 1966’s The Wild Angels and 1967’s Hells Angels on Wheels.